 |Capital One Travel||United|

-While we found more rates that matched than differences like the example above, we recommend always comparing rates across multiple sites before booking through the portal.
+For this reason, we recommend always comparing rates across multiple sites before booking through the portal.

 Tips for maximizing Capital One Travel